jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

       self.maxDiff = None
       self.assertEqual(
           dir(dict),
-          []
+          [

+          ]
       )

 the terminal shows the entire difference between the two :ref:`lists`.
-I copy and paste the expected values from the terminal
+I copy and paste the expected values from the terminal and use find and replace to remove the characters that are not necessary

 .. note::